-There is enough evidence, through the science of pre and perinatal psychology to discover the concept of foetal consciousness and its effect upon adult life. (www.birthpsychology.com) Some of the suffering of the schizoid personality may be alleviated by psychotherapists learning more about the disorder, the possible reasons for it and how to stay with a client during the process.
+There is enough evidence, through the science of prenatal and perinatal psychology to discover the concept of fetal consciousness and its effect upon adult life. (https://birthpsychology.com) Some of the suffering of the schizoid personality may be alleviated by psychotherapists learning more about the disorder, the possible reasons for it, and how to stay with a client during the process.

 As we move into a new global story where the planet and biosphere are interrelated with humanity, the bonding is vital.
 I believe the first environment of our life in the womb is conducive to how each individual will treat their own environment and the planet.
-We need to be connected - to know what it means to be connected to each other and the earth.
+We need to be connected to know what it means to be connected to each other and the earth.

-Living through the pain of the despair, dysfunction, and deprivation attached to the schizoid personality disorder may be hell - but there is light at the end of the tunnel!
+Living through the pain of the despair, dysfunction, and deprivation attached to the schizoid personality disorder may be hell-but there is light at the end of the tunnel!

-A shortened version of a poem written by Althea Hayton (2003), shows great optimism and healing for those whose journey it is to go to these places, in order to be bonded, rooted and on course in our lives.
+I want to close by sharing this shortened version of a poem written by Althea Hayton (n.d.), which shows great optimism and healing for those whose journey it is to go to these places, in order to be bonded, rooted, and on course in our lives.